worktheclock/replit.github.io/repls/ audio.md

 Currently, supported file types are `.wav` and `.aiff`.

-Files are played in mono / single channel mode (although there is support for multiple channels).
+Files are played in mono / single channel mode, files with multiple channels will be read and converted into single channel data.

 If you have an mp3 file, you can find an online converter such as [this one](https://onlineaudioconverter.com/#).